baggepinnen/MonteCarloMeasurements.jl/README.md

 ```

 ## Why
 Convenience.
 Also, the benefit of using this number type instead of manually calling a function `f` with perturbed inputs is that, at least in theory, each intermediate operation on a `Particles` can exploit SIMD, since it's performed over a vector.
 If the function `f` is called several times, however, the compiler might not be smart enough to SIMD the entire thing.
-An example
+Further, any dynamic dispatch is only paid for once, whereas it would be paid for `N` times if doing things manually.
+One could perhaps also make an argument for cache locality being favorable for the `Particles` type, but I'm not sure this holds for all examples.
+A benchmark example (more further down)
 ```julia
 using BenchmarkTools
 A = [Particles(1000) for i = 1:3, j = 1:3]